 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition